 What are the benefits of a 10-year mortgage?

-A 10-year mortgage offers some big benefits, including:
+A 10-year mortgage offers big perks like:

 What should I watch out for?